azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 ### Play with Scan Results using Kusto Query Language (KQL)

-Let's now try some other KQL queries to play with the scan results.
+Let's now try some other `KQL` queries to play with the scan results.
 To build and execute the `KQL` queries we are going to use the `Azure Portal`.
 Now open your newly created `LAW` and start with a simple query to get ten records using `take 10`.

 ![Log Analytics Workspace](img/law-query-console.png "Log Analytics Workspace")

-In the following example queries we assume that you have used *azurebuddy.online* as scan target.
-Other cases, just update the *host ==* part.
+During the following example queries I assume that you have used *azurebuddy.online* as scan target.
+Other cases, you just have to replace *azurebuddy.online* with your own scan target.

+**Example 1**
-**Display only the HTTP type related records within the last 30 minutes from my current scan target.**
+*Display only the HTTP type related records within the last 30 minutes from my current scan target.*
 ```
 nuclei_CL
 | where host == 'azurebuddy.online' and nuclei_type == 'http' and TimeGenerated > ago(30m)
 ```

+**Example 2**
-**Display all other types related records except HTTP within the last 30 minutes from my current scan target.**
+*Display all other types related records except HTTP within the last 30 minutes from my current scan target.*
 ```
 nuclei_CL
 | where host == 'azurebuddy.online' and nuclei_type != 'http' and TimeGenerated > ago(30m)
 ```

+**Example 3**
-**Summarize the total numeber of checks of every type within the last 30 minutes ordered by Total number count.**
+*Summarize the total numeber of checks of every type within the last 30 minutes ordered by Total number count.*
 ```
 nuclei_CL
 | where host == 'azurebuddy.online' and TimeGenerated > ago(30m)